mandelsoft/cloud-provider-vsphere/pkg/cloudprovider/vsphere/loadbalancer/README.md

 This package enriches the cloud provider interface by implementing the load balancing API of the cloud controller for an NSX-T environment.

-There are two different modes:

-- the *managed* mode manages the load balancer service.
-The NSX-T load balancer service is only created if it is required.
-The load balancer service will also be deleted automatically if not needed anymore.
-  This saves resources if no kubernetes service of type `LoadBalancer` is actually used.
-- the *unmanaged* mode is used if the configuration specifies a load balancer service id.
-Here only the virtual servers are managed.

 The basic assumption is that all nodes are bound to a logical tier1 router.
 Here the load balancer service is attached to.
 Because there may be only one such service here, the configuration of the service must be done